 3. You don’t know how to monitor progress

-The key is to set and measure smaller milestones along the way and adjust your plan as you go along.
+The key is to set and measure smaller milestones along the way and adjust your plan as you go.
 There are various ways to do this but to name a few, here’s what I suggest:

-- Set smaller short-term goals to see where you’re at on your way to your main goal and if you’re even going in the right direction.
-If your goal is to back squat with double bodyweight in 18 weeks, start the cycle with a test to see where you’re in the beginning and then re-test in 8 weeks to see your progression.
+- If your goal is to back squat with double bodyweight in 18 weeks, start the cycle with a test to see where you are in the beginning and then re-test in 8 weeks to see your progression.
 Then adjust your program accordingly to achieve your main goal in the end.

 - If you’re looking to add more capacity to your conditioning, one way to see if you’re heading in the right direction is to choose a time for a certain rowing or running distance.
 Then monitor your heart rate for that time and see if you can lower your average heart rate in the following weeks in the exact same domain.
 If your average HR drops progressively, you know your work capacity has increased.